Gregory T. S. Bischoping

 Mr. Bischoping earned his J.D. cum laude from the University of Pennsylvania Law School, where he was a member of the appellate litigation clinic and served as online managing editor of the University of Pennsylvania Law Review.
 He graduated with a B.S. in chemistry and history from Boston College, where he worked for three years as a researcher in a physical chemistry laboratory, which was focused on solving fundamental challenges common in inorganic semiconductors.

-Mr. Bischoping is involved in the D.C. legal community as an active member of the John Carroll Society, including participating in the planning of the 2022 Red Mass.
+Mr. Bischoping is involved in the D.C. legal community as an active member of the John Carroll Society, including participating in the planning of the Red Mass in 2022 and 2023.

 Experience